GaryTruong/whiskR/README.md

 # whiskR

-The `whiskR` package provides functions for calculating Von Bertanlanffy growth parameters needed for stable isotope analysis of whiskers or any other tissue types that have non-linear growth.
+`whiskR` is an R package that provides functions for calculating Von Bertanlanffy growth parameters needed for stable isotope analysis of whiskers or any other tissue types that have non-linear growth.

 # Introduction